 Looking for a great character building program you can implement at home?
+We Choose Virtues is a fun and simple way to start to teach your children about building character.

 This spring while I attended the 2:1 conference I took a few minutes to myself and ran out to get a coffee at Starbucks (I know, shocker!!)
 I was just waiting in line to order my venti-caramel-sugar-filled-espresso-cup-of-goodness when I checked the 2:1 conference feed on Twitter.
 The first tweet I saw said something like: